 Don’t worry, it’s unlikely that your employees will soon be replaced by metal machines, but virtual robots are increasingly used to perform boring and repetitive tasks commonly undertaken by humans.
-Robots can work much faster than people, are less prone to errors, and could make a huge impact how businesses of the future are organized.
+Robots can work much faster than people on certain tasks, are often less prone to errors, and could make a huge impact how businesses of the future are organized.
 This technology is still relatively new, but it’s worth keeping an eye on.

 So how does it work?
 Tedious clerical tasks are currently done by humans.
 Think about jobs such as data entry, sending mailings, or transferring data from one system to another.
 Robotic process automation (RPA) uses virtual robots—not the type you’d find in Star Wars—to perform these tasks.
 This not only means that human workers have their hands free to do more interesting work, it also means that those tedious tasks get done faster and more efficiently.

-Blockchain is one of the biggest buzzwords in tech and the most likely candidate to send non-geeks into a panic.
-Don’t despair: As a finance professional, you’re more likely to understand the principle of blockchain than most.
+Blockchain is one of the biggest buzzwords in tech and the most likely candidate to cause concerns for non-technical pros.
+Don’t despair: As a finance pro, you’re more likely to understand the principle of blockchain than most.
 The best way to think about it is to see blockchain as the database technology that enables digital currencies like bitcoin to work.

 Blockchain could be one of the biggest changes finance will face in the near future.
-Since its invention in 2010, programmers and financial institutions have adapted the technology to record transactions of any kind of asset, not just digital currencies.
+Since its invention in 2010, programmers and financial institutions have adapted the technology to record transactions of many kinds of asset, not just digital currencies.
 The World Economic Forum estimates that 10% of all assets will be stored and recorded on a blockchain by 2027.

 For now, not many businesses are actively using blockchain technology, but many are exploring its potential.
 To prevent your business from falling behind, now’s the time to join the movement.
 If you’re not sure where to start, remember to maintain a strong relationship with your CIO; IT and finance need to work together to successfully incorporate fintech in the workplace.